What is Lift Servicing and Lift Maintenance, and Why is it Important?

-At Sheridan Lifts, we are one of the UK’s largest independent lift companies, and our experienced team are able to offer a range of lift maintenance packages to suit a range of budgets and lift maintenance needs.
+We’re proud to be one of the UK’s largest independent lift companies, and our experienced team are able to offer a wide range of lift maintenance packages to suit all budgets and needs.

-As well as our key lift maintenance packages, we can help create entirely bespoke packages, to perfectly tailor our service to your needs and the needs of your lift users.
-With Sheridan as your lift service provider, you’ll get regular inspections and maintenance visits on a regular basis to ensure your lifts are always legally compliant, and that any issues can be picked up early and rectified swiftly!
+With Sheridan Lifts as your lift maintenance provider, you’ll get visits on a regular basis to ensure that your lifts are always legally compliant and that any issues are picked up early and rectified swiftly.

-The Sheridan Lifts team has a wealth of experience when it comes to lift servicing and maintenance.
-Our expert lift engineers are committed to staying ahead of the curve when it comes to all aspects of lift engineering.
-From new technologies and lift models to new regulations and legal requirements, you can sit back and relax knowing you’re in safe hands with our service engineers.
+Our experts have a wealth of experience when it comes to lift servicing and maintenance.
+From new technologies and lift models to the latest regulations and legal requirements, you can sit back and relax knowing you’re in safe hands with our experienced service engineers.

 SHERIDAN STANDARD

-Our Sheridan Standard package is the most accessible of our maintenance packages and is ideal for clients with lifts that don’t have particularly high usage rates, don’t have many floors to cover, or only have one or two lifts on-site, for example.
+Our most accessible maintenance package.
+Ideal for clients with lifts that don’t have particularly high usage rates or who only have one or two lifts on-site, for example.

 CONTACT US